-Consumers are using their rights to information more commonly now since most records are available digitally, notes Wieland, with people at all demographics becoming more aware of their health care rights.
+Consumers use their rights to information more commonly now since most records are available digitally, notes Wieland, with people of all demographics becoming more aware of their health care rights.
 That means more responsibility and costs for your business.
 There is a silver lining here, though.
 You can charge for the hardware.
 You probably don’t want a random USB drive from a patient plugged into your computers, which is reasonable.
-Wieland’s clients buy large amounts of thumb drives and then provide them at cost, which is completely legal.
+Wieland’s clients buy large amounts of thumb drives and then provide them at cost, which is entirely legal.

 2. You must have approval in writing for transfers of PHI.

 Any confirmation that you can send protected health information must be in writing.
-It’s not enough to get verbal permission.
-Everything must be directly communicated in the written word to stay compliant.
+It’s not enough to get verbal permission, and everything must be directly communicated in the written word to stay compliant.
 Interestingly, Wieland notes that PHI can be transferred via a method that is not secure, such as standard Web HTTP protocol.
 However, if you do send anything through unencrypted means, you must have a specific statement from the patient that they understand the security risk of unencrypted transmittal.

 3. It’s wise to have a verifiable risk assessment.

-You want to have conducted risk analysis and resolved any possible vulnerabilities.
+You want to have conducted a risk analysis and resolved any possible vulnerabilities.
 Wieland notes that risk assessment is particularly needed by healthcare providers that use third-party security solutions, adding that risk documentation will be the top item wanted by the HHS’s Office of Civil Rights (OCR) if they investigate your organization following a breach.
 Small organizations can perform the assessment without outside help, using guidance from the government published in 2012.
 The annual guidance covers the OCR’s risk analysis expectations.
-At a fundamental level, you need to analyze how PHI moves within your infrastructure, record a comprehensive explication of risks, and develop a mediation strategy.
+You need to analyze how PHI moves within your infrastructure, record a comprehensive explication of risks, and develop a mediation strategy at a fundamental level.

 4. It’s not just about compliance but meaningful use.

 It helps to understand the compliance activities in a broader context, incorporating meaningful use.
 As Wieland mentions, “meaningful use” of the EHR goes beyond the EHR itself to include any risk analysis of your medical record system.
-Wieland also stresses that meaningful use audits are annual, while HIPAA risk analysis only needs to occur when major data migration takes place.
+Wieland also stresses that meaningful use audits are annual, while HIPAA risk analysis only needs to occur when significant data migration occurs.